Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 Can I play Combat Patrol with these starter sets?

-The Ultimate Starter Set is built to align with Combat Patrol forces, which is why it feels so complete.
+The Combat Patrol Starter Set (formerly Ultimate Starter Set) is built to align with Combat Patrol forces, which is why it feels so complete, and why GW renamed it to reinforce that link.
 The standard Starter Set is still great for learning and building, but you may want to expand into the matching Combat Patrol if Combat Patrol is your main format.

 What should I buy after my first starter set?